Sullla's AI Survivor Season Three Alternate Histories

 3. De Gaulle or Qin getting large, building camaraderie, and then using the United Nations to pull the rug underneath Pacal.

-In sixteen games, the three above factors proved too much for Pacal to overcome, forcing him to settle for second or for outright elimination.
-In the most nightmarish of cases, Pacal found himself completely shut out of the Championship despite being 2-3 techs away from building all of his spaceship parts.
-The Mayan leader did little to dispel the notion that he is an otherwise mediocre leader blessed with a golden package.
-His overall inactivity cost him dearly in many cases and was a crucial factor in the UN dynamics of this set, as he found himself in the awkward circumstance of having a small empire yet also being the tech runaway.
+Ultimately, the Mayan leader did little to dispel the notion that he is an otherwise mediocre leader blessed with a golden package.
+His overall inactivity cost him dearly in many cases and was the catalyst for the UN dynamics of this set.
+Those Diplomatic victories would not have taken place had Pacal not placed himself in the awkward circumstance of having a small empire yet also being the tech runaway.
 As a result, when he inevitably reached Mass Media first and built the UN, the election would be between him and a leader like De Gaulle with, say, 35-40% of the world population, while there was a third party, say Qin, with around 25-30% of the world population who thus held the kingmaking power.
-Since Qin and De Gaulle had done most of the heavy lifting against Mansa and Gandhi, they had built up an immense amount of mutual military struggle bonuses, making them into steadfast allies, and one would crown the other as victor right under Pacal’s nose.
+If Qin liked De Gaulle more, then De Gaulle could easily snatch a victory from right under Pacal’s nose.

 All of this was avoidable if Pacal was able to muster any sort of military initiative.
-Yes, he had 16 kills, but a good chunk of those came from Peter having drank too much vodka in these games.
-Naturally, Pacal’s four wins came in the games where he actually got his hands dirty and conquered some fools.
+Yes, he had 16 kills, but a good chunk of those came from Peter having drank too much vodka before these games.
+Naturally, Pacal’s four wins came when he got his hands dirty and conquered some fools.
 Pacal is one of the game's very best economic leaders, but this set demonstrated why he does not quite belong in the absolute top tier of leaders.
 For a Financial leader with one of the best packages in the game, a dream diplomatic setup, and two easy neighbors to kill, Pacal should have performed far better than 56 points and four wins.
 There is a reason why he is a leader that we root against in every game.

-Best Performance: Game 6 demonstrated Pacal’s sky high ceiling, as he actually leveraged his economic advantage and murdered the rest of his competition.
+Best Performance: Game 6 demonstrated Pacal’s sky high ceiling, as he actually leveraged his economic advantage to murder the rest of his competition.

 Worst Performance: I can give a pass to his one death – there is nothing anyone can do about an early 4v1.
-More embarrassing was his Game 12 performance, where Peter caught him without metals, leaving Pacal a complete afterthought.
+More embarrassing was his Game 12, where Pacal failed to connect metals and was rendered irrelevant by an early Peter attack.

-Hare Award: Pacal should have easily won Game 11 had he not taken a nap with his Mechs and Modern Armors and allowed a backwards Gandhi to win by Culture.
+Hare Award: Pacal would have easily won Game 11 had he not taken a nap with his Mechs and Modern Armors and allowed a backwards Gandhi to win by Culture.

 Democratic People’s Republic Of Wang Kon Award: De Gaulle was for once the tech runaway in Game 10… but Pacal baited the French into attacking him and devoting his entire production to military rather than research, allowing Qin to catch up in tech (with some help from the Internet).
 Then, when De Gaulle was about to run over Pacal, the Mayans used the UN to end De Gaulle’s conquest, keeping it in Mayan hands.
 De Gaulle then voted Qin as world leader on the same turn he launched his spaceship, and Pacal had completed a successful troll.